Cysteine dioxygenase

 Cysteine dioxygenase (CDO) is a non-heme iron enzyme that catalyzes the conversion of L-cysteine to cysteine sulfinic acid (cysteine sulfinate).
-CDO plays an important role in cysteine catabolism, regulating intracellular levels of cysteine and responding changes in cysteine availability.
+CDO plays a role in cysteine catabolism, regulating intracellular levels of cysteine.
 As such, CDO is highly regulated and undergoes large changes in concentration and efficiency.
-It oxidizes cysteine to the corresponding sulfinic acid by activation of dioxygen, although the exact mechanism of the reaction is still unclear.
-In addition to being found in mammals, CDO also exists in some yeast and bacteria, although the exact function is still unknown.
+It oxidizes cysteine to the corresponding sulfinic acid by activation of dioxygen.
+In addition to being found in mammals, CDO also exists in some yeast and bacteria.
 CDO has been implicated in various neurodegenerative diseases and cancers, which is likely related to cysteine toxicity.

 Function

 CDO is responsible for the first major step in metabolism of cysteine.
 CDO oxidizes to cysteine sulfinic acid (which exists predominantly in the anionic sulfinate form in vivo).
 Overall, CDO catalyzes the addition of dioxygen (O2) to a thiol, producing a sulfinic acid.
 More specifically, CDO is part of the group of non-heme iron oxygenases that employ oxygen as an electron acceptor.
 Cysteine sulfinic acid is then metabolized further via two divergent pathways: decarboxylated to hypotaurine by sulfinoalanine decarboxylase and oxidized to taurine by hypotaurine dehydrogenase; or transaminated to a putative 3-sulfinylpyruvate intermediate, which decomposes spontaneously into pyruvate and sulfite.
 Sulfite can then be oxidized to sulfate by sulfite oxidase.
 Thus CDO is necessary for hypotaurine/taurine and sulfite/sulfate production.
 The role of CDO may vary between cell types as it can either be used primarily for taurine or sulfate production or for degradation of cysteine.